tomoyasuzuki/AttractingContributors/README.md

 # List of Popular Programming Language
 - C++ : 1
   - Tomoya Suzuki: it can help us to write very fast programs.
+- C#: 1
+  - Brian Confessor: It has the robustness of C++ but a slighly cleaner syntax